CBTE – What Does That Mean?

 • If the institution is in the United States or its territories, it must be accredited by a nationally recognized accrediting body.

-• If the institution is outside of the United States or its territories, the transcript must be evaluated by a member of the National Association of Credential Evaluation Services.
+• If the institution is outside of the United States or its territories, the transcript must be evaluated by a National Association of Credential Evaluation Services member.

 • The course(s) transferred in must be credit-bearing.
 Audits and non-credit courses will not be considered.